Marine protected areas

 Please note that we have considered only the advice in relation to activities for which we have management responsibilities, so the table does not address questions such as water quality and eutrophication which are the responsibility of the Environment Agency.

-Our priority rating has been increased to high or medium for a number of sites in the table.
+Our risk rating has been increased to high or medium for a number of sites in the table.
 This has been done to support Defra’s revised approach to the management of commercial fisheries in European marine sites.
+Some of the sites have since decreased because of management measures introduced in the sites.

 If you have any comments or queries relating to MMO’s role in MPA management please contact email@example.com